connorv52/global-workforce-layoff-analysis/README.md

 This project utilizes SQL and pgAdmin 4 to rigorously clean and analyze layoff data from companies worldwide.

 Data cleaning will incorporate the following:
-- Remove Duplicates
+- Remove duplicates
-- Standardize the Data
+- Standardize the data
-- Null Values (blank values)
+- Null values (blank values)
-- Remove Any Columns
+- Remove any unnecessary or redundant columns

 To mitigate potential errors (and for peace of mind), we will create a direct copy of the layoffs table to work on.